Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/tx-fields.md

 The `from`, `to`, and `value` are the basic fields of a transaction.
 These fields correspond to the **address of sender account**, **address of the receiver account** and the **amount to be transferred**, respectively.

+### from

 The `from` field identifies the sender of the transaction.
 Essentially, the `from` field tells you who is initiating the transaction and who is paying for the transaction.
-And in the [Signing](./fake-link) phase, the transaction will be signed with the private key of the `from` account, so you cannot specify arbitary address as the sender.
+And in the [Signing](./encoding-signning.md) phase, the transaction will be signed with the private key of the `from` account, so you cannot specify arbitary address as the sender.

-It is also important to remember that the account must have a sufficient balance to cover both the transfer amount (`value` field) and the **transaction fee**, otherwise the RPC will reject the transaction and it will not be sent.
+It is also important to remember that the account **must have a sufficient balance to cover** both the transfer amount (`value` field) and the **transaction fee**, otherwise the RPC will reject the transaction and it will not be sent.

 It's worth mentioning that in some specific cases, Conflux Core Space's sponsor mechanism can allow for other accounts to pay the transaction fee, allowing accounts with 0 balance to send transactions.

 > In fact, the `from` field is not directly included in an encoded transaction.
 Generally speaking, tools such as SDKs will remove the `from` field from transaction before encoding and sign the transaction using corresponding private key.
 Others can recover the sender from the signature of the transaction.

+### to

 The `to` field indicates the recipient account of the transaction.

 * If you are making a simple CFX transfer, this field should be set to the **CFX recipient's account**.
 * If you are modifying the state of a contract, the to field should be set to **the address of the contract**.
 * If you are deploying a new contract, the `to` field is **left empty**.

+### value

 The `value` field represents the amount of CFX to be transferred and must be set as an integer in **the unit of Drip** (10**-18 CFX).